JAMES JOYCE 21 EXHIBITION NOW ONLINE:

 2nd Place: Alex, Age 12, from Co.
 Tipperary.

 1st Place: Aedus, Age 10, Homeschooled in Co.
 Meath.

 Congratulations to all our honourable mentions, shortlisted authors, runners up, and to our overall winner, Aedus!

 All of these entries will soon appear as part of our James Joyce 21 online exhibition in the coming weeks – stay tuned for that!

 DEADLINE NOW EXTENDED TO MAY 24

 Happy Bloomsday 2020!
 Following on from the 2019 Dubliners short story initiative organised by DR Anne Marie D’Arcy we’re celebrating Bloomsday 2020 with the launch of a year long children’s writing competition, again in collaboration with Marsh’s Library’ Dublin, with an exhibition planned for Bloomsday 2021 when 21 of the entries submitted will be chosen for exhibition.
-The invitation to submit is open to children around the world, up to 18 years of age.
+The invitation to submit is open to children and young adults around the world, up to 18 years of age.
 Inspired by Joyce’s Ulysses, write a story, fiction/ non fiction around just one day in your life.
 In the spirit of James Joyce we’d like you to write about any one day in your own life, in your own part of the world, in your own words, and in your own voice.

-500 words or less.
+500 words or less

 Please include a Story Title, Child/Young Adult’s 1st Name, Age, School, and Country of Residence.
 Entries by Parent/Guardian Only to firstname.lastname@example.org

 The names of all 21 shortlisted writers, and the names of their schools, will be published in The James Joyce Broadsheet.
 The overall winner will be considered for publication in the Broadsheet, pending editorial approval.